 The harbour is really nice to walk around and see the fishing boats arriving and departing.

-After coming from SE Asia, there seemed to be so much to do, even wandering around the shopping mall and going to the library were exciting for us.
+After coming from SE Asia, there seemed to be so much to do, even wandering around the shopping mall and going to the library was exciting for us.

 Hillary’s Harbour was great and we really enjoyed going there and being by the ocean.

-Perth is a fantastic city and not to big to navigate.
+Perth is a fantastic city and not too big to navigate.